 Corvidae has had a long association with Lamb House, where Richard Crowest has often given readings of works by E F Benson, particularly at Hallowe’en.
-We were delighted to work closely with new curator Jerzy Kierkuc-Bielinski at the start of a new era for the house, as the National Trust opened upstairs rooms to visitors for the first time.
+We were delighted to work with new curator Jerzy Kierkuc-Bielinski at the start of a new era for the house, as the National Trust opened upstairs rooms to visitors for the first time.

-We designed sensitive interpretation that echoed Henry James’s hand-amended typescripts, along with calling cards that showed some of the huge numbers of famous friends who visited both James and Benson here.
+We designed sensitive interpretation that echoed Henry James’s hand-amended typescripts, along with calling cards that show some of the huge numbers of famous friends who visited both James and Benson here.
 A telephone allows visitors to dial up biographical notes, along with readings from works by the two authors.

 Standen – Helen Beale WRNS exhibition

 Corvidae designed and installed this special exhibition at Standen in West Sussex to commemorate the centenary of the founding of the Women’s Royal Naval Service.
 Its story is told through the experience of Standen’s donor, Helen Beale, who served as a WRNS officer.

 The exhibition also marks the centenary of some women in the UK gaining the vote for the first time, with a unique interactive nicknamed the “Franchise-o-matic”!
 Pop a token in at the top and turn the dials to see whether you would have been allowed to vote in the 1918 General Election.

 To mark the centenary of the death of the arts-and-crafts architect Philip Webb, we were asked by the National Trust to design and install an exhibition in his first independent commission, the house he designed for his lifelong friend and colleague William Morris.